kelasol/advanced-git/myNotes/8-Forks_and_Remote_Repos.md

 ### Clone Repository git clone
 - We make a copy called a clone on the local machine.
-- origin is the default name given
+- `origin` is the default name given
-- all git command , push ,pull all work on _origin_
+- all git commands: push ,pull all work on _origin_

 ### Viewing Remotes
 `git remote -v`